luc-demeyer/noviat-apps/account_move_import/README.rst

 If no issues are found the entry lines will be loaded.
 The resulting Journal Entry will be in draft mode to allow a final check before posting the entry.

-The CSV file must have a header line with the following fields:

 Usage
 =====